DEI AT WORK

-If your organization is aiming to increase diversity, it starts at the sourcing phase (top of the funnel).
-Rolebot seeks to continuously ensure fair treatment, equality of opportunity, and fairness in access to data and resources.
-In doing so, we increase DEI across every customer on a continuous, transparent and bias-free basis, which can be viewed at anytime on-demand in the Rolebot dashboard.
+We want all companies to focus on Diversity, Equity and Inclusion (DEI) representation when it comes to building teams and staffing the business.
+If your organization is working to foster a more equitable workplace by focusing on diversity, it starts at the sourcing phase (top of the funnel).
+Rolebot provides businesses with a resource to ensure fair treatment, equality of opportunity and fairness in access to data and resources.
+Our transparent and bias-free basis can be viewed on-demand in the Rolebot dashboard.

 Diversity means a greater market of ideas.
-A study done by Harvard found that diverse companies are 70% more likely to capture new markets.
+A Harvard study found that diverse companies are 70 percent more likely to capture new markets.

-33% of high-performance teams consist of racial, ethnic, and gender diversity based on the national average according to McKinsey & Company.
+33 percent of high-performance teams consist of racial, ethnic and gender diversity based on the national average, according to McKinsey & Company.

-According to Forbes, 56% of executives from large enterprises ($10B+) strongly agree that diversity helps to drive innovation in the workplace.
+According to Forbes, 56 percent of executives from large enterprises ($10B+) strongly agree that diversity helps to drive innovation in the workplace.

 Companies like Intel now refuse to do business with companies that have below-average diversity policies.